 WH1 - Wright Pulsar Gemini Hybrid Vehicle:

-WH1 is the sole diesel-electric hybrid bus operated by Dublin Bus.
-It features a Ford 2.4litre diesel engine and incorporates Siemens hybrid technology with lithium ion high-capacity batteries.
+WH1 was the sole diesel-electric hybrid bus operated by Dublin Bus.
+It featured a Ford 2.4litre diesel engine and incorporated Siemens hybrid technology with lithium ion high-capacity batteries.
 See irishbuses feature providing more details on the technology and its first day in service with photos from the renowned photographer Patrick Losty.
+The photos below show a WH1 on a fairly rare full days service on former Route 20B, the photos taken at the Maryfield Drive (Ardlea Road) terminus.

 WH1 on the 20B at the Ardlea Road terminus on the 16/11/2009.